Project-MONAI/tutorials/bundle/introducing_config/README.md

 ```

-## Topics not covered but possible in the yaml config file
+## Topics not covered but possible in the config

 - Running customized Python components (made available on the `PYTHONPATH`).
 - Overriding the component in `example.yaml` using, for example, `--id=new_value` in the command line.